jballa91/magello/Documentation/feature-list.md

 * Users can create boards
 * Users can create lists in boards
 * Users can create cards in lists
+* Users can delete boards, lists, and cards
 * Users can freely rearrange their lists and cards with drag and drop
 ## Stretch Goals
 * Multi-user collaboration